-We are creating stronger, more resilient cocoa farming communities by investing in the wellbeing of farming families.
+We are creating stronger, more resilient cocoa farming communities by investing in the wellbeing and progress of farming families.

-Most of the world’s cocoa is grown by smallholder farmers who earn the majority of their living from growing and selling cocoa beans.
-However, cocoa alone is rarely sufficient to generate a living income for these farmers or to support their wider families and communities.
-To ensure the wellbeing and resilience of cocoa farming communities, Cargill Cocoa & Chocolate focuses on enabling additional income-generating activities, establishing and maintaining an ecosystem of social services, and providing information on how to improve overall wellbeing.
+Cocoa farming communities face a variety of challenges including low access to services and infrastructure, food insecurity, poverty, child labor, gender inequality, and limited education opportunities.
+To ensure the wellbeing and resilience of cocoa farming communities and families, Cargill focuses on enabling additional income-generating activities, establishing and maintaining an ecosystem of social services, and providing information on how to improve overall wellbeing.

 Providing farm workers with healthcare services, educating the next generation of farmers to a high standard, working to identify and prevent child labor, and giving women more access to economic opportunities are all vital for strengthening the socio-economic resilience of cocoa farmers, families and communities.
 Such interventions also improve farm productivity, helping to secure cocoa supplies for generations to come.